assafdori/bypass-mdm/README.md

 8. Paste (<kbd>CMD</kbd> + <kbd>V</kbd>) and Run the script (<kbd>ENTER</kbd>).

-9. Choose 1 for Autobypass.
+9. Input 1 for Autobypass.

 10. Press Enter to leave the default username 'Apple'.